wp-plugins/xili-language/readme.txt

 = How to see post or page ID in dashbord ? =

 *Reveal IDs for WP Admin* is an efficient plugin [found](http://wordpress.org/extend/plugins/reveal-ids-for-wp-admin-25/) in WP repository.
+Now since 1.6.0, IDs are displayed in sidebox UI of post edit window.

 = Since 1.4.1, after the translated lines, the parenthesis containing root languages *disappear* in sidebar categories list ? =